-- 1 garlic clove, large
+- 1 large garlic clove peeled

-- 1 tsp chipotle in adobo sauce
+- 1 teaspoon chipotle in adobo sauce

-- 2 tbsp apple cider vinegar
+- 2 tablespoons apple cider vinegar

-- 1 1/4 tsp himalayan pink salt*
+- 1 1/4 teaspoons salt

-- Serve with whole grain crackers or easy dipping vegetables like celery sticks, baby carrots, zucchini/cucumber slices, snap peas, grape tomatoes, radishes etc.
+- Serve with whole grain crackers or easy dipping vegetables like celery sticks, baby carrots, zucchini, cucumber slices, snap peas, grape tomatoes, radishes etc.